 All photos shot on iPhone X & iPhone 8+

-If you liked this travel story, click any of the share buttons & subscribe to get new ones in your mailbox weekly!
+If you liked this travel story, click any of the share buttons to tell your friends about it.

 Click here to read about my afternoon in Chelsea, NY.